-Family-Based Immigration Attorney in New York City
+Family-Based Immigration Lawyer in New York City

 We Want to Help Your Loved Ones Immigrate to the US Through the Family-Based Immigration Process

-Our NYC immigration attorney at The Law Office of Yifei He, PLLC can explain the procedures and requirements involved with different forms of family-based immigration.
+Our NYC family-based immigration lawyer at The Law Office of Yifei He, PLLC can explain the procedures and requirements involved with different forms of family-based immigration.
 In most cases, our clients are US citizens or permanent residents who wish to have a relative obtain entry or permanent residence in the US — parents, spouses, fiancés or fiancées, sons or daughters, brother or sister, etc.

 What Are Family Based Visas?